riccardoperra/codeimage/README.md

 ![Code quality](https://img.shields.io/lgtm/grade/javascript/github/riccardoperra/codeimage)
 ![License](https://img.shields.io/github/license/riccardoperra/codeimage)

-Codeimage is the newest tool to help developers to create beautiful screenshots of their code, providing several features to speed up the process to post in social media.
-Built on the top of solid-js and CodeMirror6 for solid-hack.
+CodeImage is the newest tool to help developers to create beautiful screenshots of their code, providing several features to speed up the process to post in social media.

 ## Getting started

+CodeImage relies on [SolidJS](https://github.com/solidjs/solid) framework, [CodeMirror6](https://codemirror.net/6/) for browser-editor and [Vanilla Extract](https://github.com/seek-oss/vanilla-extract) for styling.

 To run the project locally, you must have in your local machine pnpm >= 6.23.2 and node >= 14.x;

 1. Install dependencies